brianterry/unicorn-maker/README.md

 ## Step 3: Configure The Backend Service
-This is provider uses [CrudCrud](https://crudcrud.com/) as the backend, enabling you to focus on provider creation instead of standing up an API.
+This provider uses [CrudCrud](https://crudcrud.com/) as the backend, enabling you to focus on provider creation instead of standing up an API.

 Let's setup the backend.
 Start by going to [https://crudcrud.com/](https://crudcrud.com/) and obtain a CrudCrud API key.
 Don't worry—the free version provides more than enough requests to play with this example.